3DStreet/3dstreet-docs/2026-04-27-product-update-panel-redesign.md

 # Product Update: Editor Panel Redesign

 We just released one of our biggest changes to 3DStreet's user interface design in a long time -- the 3DStreet editor has a majorly refreshed side-panel layout.
-This redesign was driven by user research conducted with students from the **University of Cincinnati** and design work from our designer **Daria Dombrovska**.
+This redesign was driven by user research led by **Andrea Maravić** as UX research lead, alongside the broader **University of Cincinnati** team, and design work from product designer **Daria Dombrovska**.
 We're lucky to have a community of users generous enough to tell us what's working and what isn't, and we want to keep building 3DStreet around what we hear.

 ![New 3DStreet sidepanel design](./images/2026-04-27/3dstreet-update-sidepanel-design-2026.webp)